RyanFleck/ryanfleck.ca/content/reference/aom_thor.md

 Adapted from ["HellsRavage's Guide To Playing *Thor*"](https://aomguides.com/guides/hellsravages-*Thor*-guide) at [aomguides.com](https://aomguides.com).

 We must start off with a few key concepts to fully understanding the strengths and weaknesses. *Thor* is the most versatile god in AoT, and is most often considered one of, if not the strongest of the god choices.
-A few reasons for this is the fact that because *Thor* is Norse, he offers a offensive mindset, but because of his specific bonuses, wields a strong lategame and many different playing styles.
+A few reasons for this is the fact that because *Thor* is *Norse*, he offers a offensive mindset, but because of his specific bonuses, wields a strong lategame and many different playing styles.
 Few gods have the ability to have a very good early game and lategame, and the ease to adapt to the opponent in a way that *Thor* can.
 If you are bad at *Thor*, either a)you are playing him wrong, meaning you arent using his strengths properly or b)you have been misinformed about exactly how to play *Thor* at his full potential.

 The key concepts of *Thor* are as follows: